dedaredevil/aim-trainer-reflex/README.md

-# aim-trainer-reflex
+# Aim Trainer REFLEX
-Reflex aim trainer to improve your flick shots in first person shooters.

-Instructions:
-Start with your mouse over the red rectangle.
-When the Orange Circle appears, try and click on it.
-If you are successful it will flash red.
-If you are unsuccessful it will show a small red hit marker where you clicked instead.
-After each flick return your mouse over the red rectangle in the center.

-aoe variable will change the area in which your mouse will affect the target.
-Currently set at an additional 20 pixel buffer around the targets. targetTimer variable will change the time the targets will remain.
-It is set by tenths of a second. hitMarkerTimer variable will change the time until the hit markets fade.
-It is set by tenths of a second.
+:computer_mouse: Boost your skills in FPS games with this aim trainer and learn to flick-shot like a pro!

+Steps:
+1) Start with mouse over the center rectangle
+2) When an orange ciricle appears, try and click it
+3) Repeat...

+The circle will turn red if you make a successful shot; otherwise, a red marker will appear where you missed.